victorhalonzo/ioet/README.md

 Implement the design.
 Test the program.

-To run program is necessary to copy the index file and the code.js file in a same folder of the pc.
+To run program is necessary to download the folder "coding exercise ioet" in the pc.
 Then open the index file in a web browser.
 Finally load a txt file with the inputs (you can use the same file there is in the link).